1st1/async_pep/pep-async.rst

 types.async_def()
 ----------------

-A new function will be added to the ``types`` module: ``async_def(gen)``.
-It will apply ``CO_ASYNC`` bit to the passed generator's code object, so that it can be awaited on in async functions.
+A new function is added to the ``types`` module: ``async_def(gen)``.
+It applies ``CO_ASYNC`` bit to the passed generator's code object, so that it can be awaited on in async functions.
 This is to enable an easy upgrade path for existing libraries.

 asyncio
 -------

-``asyncio`` module will be adapted and tested to work with async functions and new statements.
-Backwards compatibility will be 100% preserved.
+``asyncio`` module was adapted and tested to work with async functions and new statements.
+Backwards compatibility is 100% preserved.

 The required changes are mainly: